DecodEPFL/eiv-grid-id/README.md

 This project relies on Python 3.8 or above.
 To get started, first install python and pip.
-Then download or clone this repository, and make sure to unzip the archive `data/profiles/load_profiles.zip`.
+Then download or clone this repository, and unzip the archive `data/profiles/load_profiles.zip`.
+Make sure the files are unzipped in the same folder and not in a new one.
 It should give you two large `.npy` files that you can leave in this folder.